America Loves Football

 The National Basketball Association (NBA)

-Basketball is attempting to make a major push as contender.
+Basketball is attempting to make a major push as a contender.
 In an interview with CNBC, Washington Wizards majority-owner Ted Leonis compared the NBA to a growing stock.
-High speed cameras, data and transparency have set up the NBA for gaming and gambling.
+High speed cameras, data, and transparency have set up the NBA for gaming and gambling.
 Considering the supreme court recently declared sports gambling legal, this is an incredibly smart move by the NBA.
 The Wizards even broadcasted games on an alternate local channel that was designed for sports gamblers.
 Including real-time odds and contests may seem insignificant, but attracting a new and growing sports gambling market will set the NBA up quite nicely.

 One argument against the growth of basketball is the ratings of the 2017-2018 NBA Finals.
 Just a few years prior, the 2015-2016 NBA Finals had the best ratings since Michael Jordan and the Chicago Bulls had their second three-peat.
 The 31 million viewers put Game Seven of the 2015-2016 NBA Finals in elite company.
 Only two other NBA Finals games, both in different three-peat Championship games of Michael Jordan and the Chicago Bulls, had over 30 million viewers.
 But in the 2017-2018 NBA Finals, the average viewers dropped nearly 3 million from the previous season.